 Jonathan Irvin – President – Jonathan has been the festival chairman and heavy athletic director for the Iron Thistle Scottish Heritage Festival and Highland Games since its inception over ten years ago, as well as a trustee for USCO.
 He does a fantastic job of facilitating ideas & keeping us focused on moving forward.

-Kristi Kime – Treasurer – Kristi is new to the USCO Leadership team but we’re excited to have her.
-Kristi is a member of both Clan Donald and Clan MacIntosh.
-In addition to her skills at crunching numbers, she is a piper for Oklahoma Scottish Pipes and Drums and makes a mean Irish Car Bomb Cupcakes.
+Kristi Kime – Secretary – Kristi is a member of both Clan Donald and Clan MacIntosh.
+In addition to her skills at generally keeping us organized, she is a piper for Oklahoma Scottish Pipes and Drums and makes a mean Irish Car Bomb Cupcakes.
 Don’t worry, though, the only thing exploding will be your taste buds.

 Kenneth Thiry– Trustee– Kenneth and his wife are members of Clan Henderson and have decades of experience in Scottish culture.
-Throughout the history of USCO Ken has been a source of wisdom, assistance, and humor in the organization, and the board is ecstatic to have him and Laura leadership positions.
+Throughout the history of USCO Ken has been a source of wisdom, assistance, and humor in the organization, and the board is ecstatic to have him and Laura back in a position of leadership.